-Eye movements reveal impaired reading in schizophreniaFebruary 19th, 2013 in Psychology & Psychiatry /
+Eye movements reveal impaired reading in schizophreniaFebruary 19, 2013 in Medicine & Health / Psychology & Psychiatry

 A study of eye movements in schizophrenia patients provides new evidence of impaired reading fluency in individuals with the mental illness.